wayaz107/rails_portfolio_project/README.md

 Overview

 Welcome to the Restaurant Reviews App.
-You can Create,Read,Update, and Delete reviews of restaurants that you visited.
+You can Create, Read, Update and Delete reviews of restaurants that you visited.
 You can see the highest rated restaurant and view restaurants by cities and cuisines.

 Installation